replicatedhq/replicated-field-labs/lab1-kots/lab1-e2-adding-analyzers/README.md

 kubectl delete pod -l app=nginx
 ```

-We can now verify that the app comes up as expected:
+We can now verify that the app comes up as expected.

 ### Adding an Analyzer

 The most important lesson to take away from this lab is that troubleshooting with logs should be a pathological event.
-Any time you find yourself using logs to debug something, as did just now you should ask yourself
+Any time you find yourself using logs to debug something, you should ask yourself

 > What analyzer could I write to prevent anyone else from having to read logs to diagnose this?
 >